SIMPLrU/interactive/konglabs/workshop_se/kong-pongo/README.md

 At least the api-key must be encrypted as a secret.
 Follow the instructions above to encrypt and add them to the `.travis.yml` file.

+For the Nightly builds Pongo needs to pull the Kong-EE source.
+If the repo under test does not have access, then a valid GitHub access token is also required to refresh the Kong Enterprise code, and must be specified as a `GITHUB_TOKEN` environment variable.

 [Back to ToC](#table-of-contents)